Don't Start Now: Writing and production

-Dua Lipa wrote "Don't Start Now" with the same team who wrote her 2017 single "New Rules": Caroline Ailin, Emily Warren and Ian Kirkpatrick.
+Lipa wrote "Don't Start Now" with the same team who wrote her 2017 single "New Rules": Caroline Ailin, Emily Warren and Ian Kirkpatrick.
 The song came about after Joe Kentish, the A&R head at Lipa's label Warner Records, challenged Kirkpatrick in late 2018 to recreate the success of "New Rules".
 The first writing session took place after Warren invited Ailin and Kirkpatrick to her home in Wyoming to attend a disco night at a local dive bar where songs including Gloria Gaynor's "I Will Survive" (1978) were played.
 Inspired by that night, they decided to write a disco song the next morning as "it's the most fun to dance to".
 The song's initial concept was based on Ailin's feelings of responsibility towards her ex following their relationship.

 Kirkpatrick also worked with producer J Kash, inviting several writers to help find a sound for the song, which became a back-and-forth between 1980s and disco music.
 They contemplated emulating music by Madonna, and created more than 10 reference tracks for Lipa to sample and choose from.
 Ailin, Warren and Kirkpatrick eventually co-wrote the song with Lipa in January 2019.
 The cowbell used on the song was present on the first demo and inspired by Two Door Cinema Club's music.
 Kirkpatrick based it on Lipa's phrasing in the chorus.
 According to him, the strings are a combination of Kontakt Session Strings, "some weird Nexus 1970s string patch", and live strings.
 Although the bassline of "Don't Start Now" sounds live, Kirkpatrick created it with MIDI.
 It was influenced by similar basslines the Bee Gees and Daft Punk used in their music that he had listened to in his youth.
 Kirkpatrick used a Scarbee MM-Bass plug-in for the leading bass sound and played it on a keyboard before modifying it.
 He wanted to abstain from disco for a more 1990s sound in the bridge by adding sub-bass combined with thumb bass guitar and slaps in the drop from Trilian.